HandsOnDataViz/book/docs/HandsOnDataViz.md

 which suggested its level of inequality was similar to other nations, while the second map made the US stand out in dark blue at the highest tier of inequality.
 We argued that both were *truthful* interpretations.
-You’ll understand the concepts more clearly by follow this hands-on tutorial to recreate both maps, plus one more.
+You’ll understand the concepts more clearly by following this hands-on tutorial to recreate both maps, plus one more.
 First, let’s examine the data and upload it to Datawrapper to start making our choropleth maps.

-1. Open the [world income top 1 percent data in Google Sheets](https://docs.google.com/spreadsheets/d/1IomO4pyGziTZnQrlSnlO11zqgdohwwTm2olR2-tGPfI/edit#gid=1463939565), and go to *File &gt; Save As* to create a copy that you can edit in your own Google Drive.
+1. Open the [world income top 1 percent data in Google Sheets](https://docs.google.com/spreadsheets/d/1IomO4pyGziTZnQrlSnlO11zqgdohwwTm2olR2-tGPfI/edit#gid=1463939565), and go to *File &gt; Make a Copy* to create a version that you can edit in your own Google Drive.

 2. Examine the data and read the notes.
 Overall, this data offers one way to make international comparisons about income distribution by